Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: ENUCC: Extended nonuniform code concatenation

-In this approach, a logical qubit is encoded into the code of $C_1$ where for the chosen gate library, each non-transversal gate on $C_1$ must have the form of $U=C^{k}Z(\theta)$.
-Remember that Fig. \ref{fig:CkZ} shows the circuit for applying the non-transversal implementation of such a $U$ on $C_1$.
-In the non-uniform code concatenation approach \cite{nikahd2016non16}, only one quantum code, namely $C_2$, is used to encode the active qubits of $C_1$ in the second level of concatenation, where $C_2$ has the ability to perform all of the gates in this circuit transversally.
-However, in this section we extend the non-uniformity of the code by allowing to use two codes $C_2$ and $C_3$ for encoding the active qubits.
-Indeed, $q_t$ is encoded into $C_3$ and $C_2$ is used to encode the remaining active qubits.
-The non-active qubits can be left unencoded or encoded using either $C_1$ or $C_2$ and similar to the previous section, we refer to them as Case 1, Case 2 and Case 3, respectively. $C^{k}Z(\theta)$ must be transversal on $C_3$ and as stated in Section \ref{sec:proposed1}, it is only needed for $C_2$ to be a CSS code.
-Now, a main challenge remained: How a CNOT gate can be applied fault-tolerantly between the codewords of different quantum codes, e.g., $C_2$ and $C_3$?
-In the following, this question will be answered.
+In this approach, a logical qubit is encoded into $C_1$ code where for the chosen gate library, each non-transversal gate on $C_1$ must have the form of $U=C^{k}Z(\theta)$.
+Recall that Fig. \ref{fig:CkZ} shows the circuit for applying the non-transversal implementation of such a $U$ on $C_1$.
+In the nonuniform code concatenation approach \cite{nikahd2016non16}, only one quantum code, namely $C_2$, is used to encode the active qubits of $C_1$ in the second level of concatenation, where all of the gates in this circuit can be applied transversally on $C_2$.
+However, in this section we extend the nonuniformity of the code by allowing to use two codes $C_2$ and $C_3$ for encoding the active qubits.
+In other words, $q_t$ is encoded into $C_3$ whereas $C_2$ is used to encode the remaining active qubits.
+The non-active qubits can be left unencoded or encoded using either $C_1$ or $C_2$.
+As in the previous section, we refer to these cases as Case I, Case II and Case III, respectively. $C^{k}Z(\theta)$ must be transversal on $C_3$ and as stated in Section \ref{sec:proposed1}, it is only needed for $C_2$ to be a CSS code.

+Now, a main challenge remains: How a CNOT gate can be applied fault-tolerantly between the codewords of different quantum codes, i.e., $C_2$ and $C_3$?
+Theorem \ref{theorem:PFT_CX} \cite{yoder2016universal21} answers this question.

-\begin{theorem} For any two non-degenerate stabilizer codes, each of which either (a) possesses a complete set of fault-tolerant logical local Cliffords or (b) is CSS with a logical local Clifford gate, there exists a logical CNOT gate between them in both directions \cite{yoder2016universal21}. \end{theorem}
+\begin{theorem} For any two non-degenerate stabilizer codes, each of which either (a) possesses a complete set of fault-tolerant logical local Cliffords or (b) is CSS with a logical local Clifford gate, there exists a logical CNOT gate between them in both directions. \end{theorem}